zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/README.md

-# SER225 RPG Game
+# SER225 RPG Game: Lil Robo vs The Shrooms

 ## What is this?
-This is a game created for Quinnipiac's SER225 Agile Development class.
-Students will be paired up in teams for an entire semester, and will utilize agile development to work further on this game.
-This usually involves adding features and fixing bugs (I'm sure there are bugs...)
+This is a bullet hell rougelike rpg where machine might meets mycellium mayhem!
+You control Lil Robo as they navigate the swampy wastes and try to find out what exactly happened to them.

 ## How to run this project?
 I did not use any external libraries for this, so you can clone this repo as is and run it out of the box with Java (min version 8).